Zeriz/zeriz/README.md

 ### Howdy

 I'm a Norwegian full stack developer working at one of Norway's largest e-commerce platforms.
-On my free time I'm doing sideprojects written in languages like PHP, Python and C#.
+On my free time I'm doing sideprojects written in languages like PHP and Python.
+I'm always open to try out new languages and will be doing so in the near future.

 ### Technologies I know